rorosaurus/roryhay.es/_posts/2016-12-18-neopixel-goggles.md

 ---
 layout: post
-title: Join the Goggle Squad!
+title: Make your own Neopixel Goggles!
 date: 2016-12-18 13:32:20 +0300
-description: You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
+description: Learn how to make your own LED goggles and join our squad! # Add post description (optional)
 img: /blog/neopixel-goggles.gif # Add image post (optional)
-fig-caption: # Add figcaption (optional)
+fig-caption: 😵😵😵 # Add figcaption (optional)
 tags: [Programming, Arduino, Mesh, LEDs, Maker]
 ---

+> *August 2019 Update*: This project is in it's second iteration!
+Check out the [mesh-network Goggle Squad, powered by the ESP8266](https://github.com/rorosaurus/esp8266-goggles)!

 A few months ago I made some custom LED goggles to light myself up at Burning Man 2016!
 Since then I found they also fit in well at concerts and festivals I attend.
 Since I keep getting questions about how to make them, I decided to throw together a post with some links and tips!